alefelipeoliveira/PythonFloorPlan/README.md

 # README

-This repository is dedicated to the creation of trajectory history and heat maps in generic floor plans, for academic or work purposes.
+This repository is dedicated to the creation of trajectory history and density maps in generic floor plans, for academic or work purposes.
 The idea is to use a plant as a background image and put the historical data on top.

 ## Requirements